 "It's um…" He twisted to look around for the bag he had been holding moments before.
 Then he spotted it below them, sitting tauntingly in the dirt, and his stomach sank in disappointment. "down there," he mumbled.

 "Roxas!"
-Sora shouted suddenly.
+Sora shouted.
 Both Riku and Kairi flinched, as he was practically yelling in their ears.
 "Roxas get your fuzzy butt over here!
 Help us down!"

 "And how exactly is your cat going to help us down?"
 Riku asked, annoyed.